 Where to buy a wedding suit: Julian Fashion, Italy

 Rimini, on the Adriatic coast, is home to luxury boutique Julian Fashion.
 Situated in an area known for its idyllic beaches as well as its nightclub culture, it’s ideal for a destination wedding.
-Sabina Zabberoni, the boutique’s owner and executive buyer, notes that weddings here are ‘sumptuous and fun, but contextualized in a maritime and romantic setting’.
+Sabina Zabberoni, the boutique’s owner and executive buyer, notes that weddings here are ‘sumptuous and fun, but contextualised in a maritime and romantic setting’.
 This appeal extends to individual brides opting for a wedding suit over a traditional gown.
 ‘Bridal suits are becoming more and more popular because they give an effortlessly chic look to the bride and they are able to invest in a product they can reuse,’ says Zabberoni, calling out Alexander McQueen’s tailoring, particularly its blazer with an asymmetrical drape.
-For the more casual bride, she recommends a Dolce & Gabbana suit: ‘You can add statement jewelry like a beautiful Area choker, or an over-the-top headpiece.’
+For the more casual bride, she recommends a Dolce & Gabbana suit: ‘You can add statement jewellery like a beautiful Area choker, or an over-the-top headpiece.’
 Wedding shoes should be worn to be seen: Zabberoni suggests ‘pumps by Giuseppe Zanotti, Jimmy Choo Anilla pumps or Casadei glitter styles.’

-In the heart of Naples, luxury boutique Michele Franzese Moda’s luxury offering specializes in ‘sparkling, exciting and unique garments’, says CEO and company director Michele Franzese.
+In the heart of Naples, luxury boutique Michele Franzese Moda’s luxury offering specialises in ‘sparkling, exciting and unique garments’, says CEO and company director Michele Franzese.
 He describes a typical Neapolitan wedding as ‘noisy and glittering, just like my boutique’, while the brides are ‘stars who want to stand out through our unique selection’.
 Currently, red and black bridal gowns are gaining popularity over classic white — Franzese recommends Zuhair Murad, Alexandre Vauthier and Givenchy.
-‘Each dress is matched with its own jewels, silks are always embellished with Swarovski, lace and paillettes, and can be matched with precious jewelry like those of Delfina Delettrez,’ says Franzese.
+‘Each dress is matched with its own jewels, silks are always embellished with Swarovski, lace and paillettes, and can be matched with precious jewellery like those of Delfina Delettrez,’ says Franzese.